exploratory-io/book/tutorials/yelp.md

 - [Yelp business review data](https://www.dropbox.com/s/3h7vjgktoprheyg/yelp_academic_dataset_business.json?dl=0)

 The data is about businesses on Yelp in the selected areas.
-You can find information about each business such as their opening hours, type of the business, location, average review start rating, etc. Here's a sample of the raw data for one business.
+You can find information about each business such as their opening hours, type of the business, location, average review star rating, etc. Here's a sample of the raw data for one business.

 ```
 {